 This level 2 practice-based module has a balance of theory and practice, and you'll study five topics through practice-based practice and distance learning.
 The module will be delivered fully online and you'll be allocated a module tutor.
 You will also be supported in practice by a practice supervisor, assessed by a practice assessor and a practice tutor/academic assessor tutor to develop your skills and competence in academic study to become an independent learner.
-To undertake this module, you will be required to be employed in a health and care setting and have the support of your employer.

 What you will study